PKMzeta - A Memory Wipe Pill Has Been Created!

 This pill honestly seems more believable in a science-fiction movie than in the pharmacy at my local grocery store.
 Eternal Sunshine of the Spotless Mind immediately comes to mind which, for those of you that haven’t seen it (shame!), revolves around the idea that there is a machine which can completely erase the memory of a person.

-It follows two natural candidates for such a machine - a couple that have broken up.
+It follows two natural candidates for such a machine - a couple who have recently broken up.
 The girlfriend (Kate Winslet) decides to erase all memories of the boyfriend (Jim Carrey).
-The boyfriend finds out and decides, “Heck!
+The boyfriend finds out, decides, “Heck!
 Erase me?!
 I’ll erase her!” and signs up for the procedure himself.
-HOWEVER, as you might imagine, there are complications along the way.
-In the process, reliving all they shared, he decides he doesn’t actually want to go through with it.
-He’d rather feel the pain than lose the memories they shared.
-So, he tries to fight his mind against the machine in the dream like state it’s induced.
-But ultimately, he can’t.
-The movie ends - and actually begins – with the couple post-memory wiping, having re-met and reformed an attraction, and having discovering their history.
-They debate; knowing that their relationship ended badly before, if did begin anew, wouldn’t it just fall apart again?
-They decide they’ll give it a chance again regardless.
+As you might imagine, there are complications along the way.
+In the process of reliving all they shared, he decides he doesn’t actually want to go through with it after all.
+He’d rather feel the pain of the loss than lose the memories of happier times.
+His mind fights the machine inside the dream-like state it’s induced, running, hiding, trying as best he can to find a loop-hole.
+Ultimately though, it's useless.
+The movie ends - and actually begins – with the couple post-memory wiping, having re-met and reformed an attraction, and having just discovered their un-remembered history.
+They debate; knowing that their relationship had ended badly before, if did begin anew, wouldn’t it just fall apart all over again?
+Regardless, they decide they’ll give it a chance - potential happiness is a bigger draw than potential hurt is a deterrent.
 End credits.
 Cue music.
 (Trust me.
-It’s a lot better and more interesting than this very abbreviated synopsis makes it seem.
-Definitely worth an hour and half of your time.)
+It’s a lot better and more interesting than this very abbreviated synopsis.
+Thought-provoking, widely-relatable, and the cinematography-wow.
+Definitely worth the hour and half of your time!)